JoanDoe11/CUDA-matrix-multiplication/README.md

 1. allocating memory on device; data transfered from host to device memory.
 2. kernel is executed on the device; result is transferred back from device to host memory.
 3. free up the allocated memory on the device;

+Threads in a grid execute the same kernel function.
+They have specific coordinates to distinguish themselves from eachother and identify the relevant portion of data to process.
+Execution resources are assigned to threads per block.
+Resources are organized into Streaming Multiprocessors.
+Multiple blocks of threads can be assigned to a single SM.